Leadfeeder/leadfeeder-google-tag-manager-template/README.md

 ## How to change the Leadfeeder GTM template

-1. Motify the template code and add unit tests
+1. Modify the template code and add unit tests.
 1. Import `template.tpl` in your own GTM account
 1. Ensure that all unit tests run successfully
 1. Commit the changes